aelzenaar/ncea-notes/unibooks.md

    example).
 Also very cheap.
 Buy this book.
 (512 P65)
  * Nathan Carter, _Visual Group Theory_.
 Don't get this book expecting a good textbook: it's kind of rubbish for learning algebra out of.
 Get this book for the diagrams and the intuition.
 (512.2 C325)
  * M. A. Armstrong, _Groups and Symmetry_.
 Another very geometric book, especially if you liked the algebraic parts of 326.
+It's similar in philosophy to Jänich's topology book below, in that it's less rigorous than one would really like for third year.
+I have actually used some parts for scholarship calculus students in the past.
 (512.2 A73)
  * Michael Artin, _Algebra_. **This is the best introductory algebra book ever written.** Lots of geometry (e.g. he classifies all of the motions of the plane).
    Focuses heavily on linear algebra.
 Maybe a little light on the proofs (not that he's not rigorous, but make sure you do the exercises, or you'll miss out on stuff).
 Highlights include a chapter on Galois theory (first edition only) and a chapter on group representations.
 (512 A79)